-From the architect.
+Text description provided by the architects.
 Utilizing a by-product material as a means of invoking the temporary pavilion with a temporary material wood edges cut from hardwood boards give a standardized object to build upon creating a field in which to inhabit.
 By operating on the edge of definitive material, neither board nor wood chip, the wood edge becomes the temporal object between two phases.

 In the same light the pavilion offers the capacity to be an edge condition of construction.
 The methodical mode of stacking and maneuvering the edges is in itself on the edge of a mode of construction.
 The flat stacking method gives way to opportunities for expansion and contraction of the volume between the material.
 The variable of stacking techniques allow for light to move into the pavilion only through the spaces between the edges transforming the edge condition into an ephemeral effect.